Snavik-08/disaster-response-pipeline-project/README.md

 # Disaster Response Pipeline Project

+### Project Motivation
+This is a Project that is required as a task for the Udacity Data Science Nanodegree Program.
+It is an app that can be used in emergency situation where individuals post emergency messages in the app that are then classified based on their wording.
+The results of the emergency message classification is then displayed within a web app based on flask.

+### File Descriptions
+app

+| - template
+| |- master.html # main page of web app
+| |- go.html # classification result page of web app
+|- run.py # Flask file that runs app

+data

+|- disaster_categories.csv # data to process
+|- disaster_messages.csv # data to process
+|- process_data.py # data cleaning pipeline
+|- InsertDatabaseName.db # database to save clean data to

+models

+|- train_classifier.py # machine learning pipeline
+|- classifier.pkl # saved model

+README.md

+### Components
+There are three components for this Project

+#### 1. ETL Pipeline
+A Python script, process_data.py, writes a data cleaning pipeline that:

+-- Loading of the messages and its catagories DBs.
+This is merged and used as train DF.
+-- Cleaning and formatting for later training
+-- Saves cleaned DF in SQLite DB

+#### 2. ML Pipeline
+A Python script, train_classifier.py, writes a machine learning pipeline that:

+-- Loading Data from a SQLite DB
+-- Splitting in Train and Test Data
+-- Creates a Pipeline where data is processed and used for training -- Training is done via Grid Search Optimization that is also included in the pipeline -- Evaluates Model performance on a test set
+-- Exports train model as pickle file
+-- A jupyter notebook ML Pipeline Preparation was used to do EDA to prepare the train_classifier.py python script.

+#### 3. Flask Web App
+The UI of this project is a flask web app where messages can be posted that then are calssified based on there emergency type.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.